Email Deliverability

 An elementary explanation of SPF

-Simply put, an SPF record is a collection of IP addresses that are allowed to send emails on your domain's behalf.
-These IP addresses are often linked to the email sending software you use - e.g. your CRM, email marketing tool, ERP.
+Simply put, an SPF record is a collection of IP addresses that are allowed to send emails on your domain’s behalf.
+These IP addresses are often linked to the email sending software you use – e.g. your CRM, email marketing tool, ERP.
 With this record, you also tell the receiving mail server their next move when the IP address that is trying to email on your behalf fails the check.
-When set up correctly, SPF is the first of the "OG 3" email authentication methods to protect your domain from abuse and increase your reputation with inbox providers.
+When set up correctly, SPF is the first “OG 3” email authentication method to protect your domain from abuse and increase your reputation with inbox providers.